New Air France La Premiere First Class To Be Unveiled March 2025

 My initial take on Air France’s new first class

-Air France simply does an amazing job with its first class experience, and I’m thrilled to see that the airline is elevating both the inflight and ground experience.
-We’ve been waiting quite some time for the details, so hopefully Air France finally unveils the new first class in the coming weeks and months.
-At least we’re well under a year from the product reportedly being introduced.
+Air France simply does an amazing job with its first class experience, and I’m thrilled to see that the airline has recently even further improved the ground experience, and will now elevate the inflight experience.
+We’ve been waiting quite some time for the details, so I’m looking forward to the big reveal, and hopefully the imminent introduction of the product.

 Based on what we know, I find the decision to just install three first class seats to be interesting on a couple of levels.
 In terms of passenger experience, having just three seats per row is awesome, and seems to be the new standard for top products.